Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - Paying the $300 nonrefundable application fee

-- Obtaining a minimum $1,000,000 liability insurance policy (the exact amount is determined by the number of individuals employed by the LLC, but cannot exceed $5,000,000
+- Obtaining a minimum $1,000,000 liability insurance policy (the exact amount is determined by the number of individuals employed by the LLC, but cannot exceed $5,000,000)

 - Providing a personnel of record list

-- License must be qualified by a responsible managing employee, responsible managing officer, responsible managing manager, or responsible managing member
+- Providing a license which must be qualified by a responsible managing employee, responsible managing officer, responsible managing manager, or responsible managing member

-- QI must pass a law and business examination and a specific trade examination, unless waived
+- The Qualified Individual must pass a law and business examination and a specific trade examination, unless waived

-- Submit fingerprints for a criminal background check
+- Submitting fingerprints for a criminal background check

 Complete registration information can be accessed from the Additional Resources section of this page.
 Begin the licensing process by purchasing the surety bond you need.